hybridsjs/hybrids/docs/store/usage.md

 * **returns**:
   * a promise resolving with the primary model instance

-The `store.submit()` method takes values from the draft and creates or updates primary model instance.
+The `store.submit()` method takes values from the draft and creates or updates the primary model instance.

 ```javascript
 import { User } from "./models.js";